melissahoughton/melissahoughton.github.io/_posts/2021-06-23-getting-started-maui.md

 - Image does not show
 - Numbers with multiple digits are cut off at the first digit

-To fix this, we can change the layout from the `StackLayout` to a `VerticalStackLayout`, newly introduced in .NET MAUI and remove each `Grid.Row`.
+To fix this, we can change the layout from the `StackLayout` in  `MainPage.xaml` to a `VerticalStackLayout`, newly introduced in .NET MAUI and remove each `Grid.Row`.

-Checkout this [commit](https://github.com/melissahoughton/GettingStartedMaui/commit/969e1b9946a0b3460348b0774444f26997c2a2cf) on my github for the full details of the change.
+See this [commit](https://github.com/melissahoughton/GettingStartedMaui/commit/969e1b9946a0b3460348b0774444f26997c2a2cf) on my github for the full details of the change.

 ### Troubleshooting